 The “73-CHERO” was owned by our client's Brother-in-law and after being wrecked a few too many times was parked in Fort Davis, Texas.
 It was used to store junk in the bed for over 20 years and while parked it received even more damage.
-Our client drove an El Camino for many years as a teenager and dreamed of getting the Big Block 460 running once again.
-He along with his son, pulled the car out of the dirt and started working on it when they had time.
-Eventually, they decided to bring it to Crossroads and commit to a full restoration with modifications.
+Our client pulled the car out of the dirt and started working on it when he had time.
 Our client’s Father-in-law was a real car enthusiast and his hope was that he could get the car running before he passed.
 Unfortunately, they lost him earlier this year.
-In tribute to him, they are excited to bring this underrated muscle car back to life with some serious performance upgrades and a shocking yellow paint job.
+In tribute to him, he decided to bring it to Crossroads and commit to a full restoration with modifications.
+We are excited to bring this underrated muscle car back to life with some serious performance upgrades and a shocking yellow paint job.